dyakonoff/cuba-validation/README.md

 Also, [transaction listeners](https://doc.cuba-platform.com/manual-6.8/transaction_listeners.html) seems to be the best way to perform complex data checks that should involve analysis of more than just one entity object.
 So, you'd like to use them when you had to validate the state of your objects graph before committing it to the database.

-In both cases, you'd need to define your custom `RuntimeException` class in global module and mark it with [@SupportedByClient](https://doc.cuba-platform.com/manual-6.8/remoteException.html) annotation to have your error messages traversing from middleware to client tier.
+In both cases, you'd need to define your custom `RuntimeException` class in global module and mark it with [@SupportedByClient](https://doc.cuba-platform.com/manual-6.8/remoteException.html) annotation to have your error messages transporting from middleware to client tier.

 Also, it seems to be a good idea to implement custom [client-level exception handlers](https://doc.cuba-platform.com/manual-6.8/exceptionHandlers.html) to have your error messages displayed properly.
 However, if you don't care much about how your errors are displayed to a user, you can skip this step.

-![without implementing client-level exception handlers](resources/figure_9.png) _Figure 9: Error message without implementing custom client-level exception handlers_
+![without implementing client-level exception handlers](resources/figure_9.png) _**Figure 9:** Error message without implementing custom client-level exception handlers_

-![after implementing custom client-level exception handlers](resources/figure_10.png) _Figure 10: Error message after implementing custom client-level exception handlers_
+![after implementing custom client-level exception handlers](resources/figure_10.png) _**Figure 10:** Error message after implementing custom client-level exception handlers_

 Let's look at the examples.